Lil Aaron

-Aaron Jennings Puckett, better known by his stage name Lil Aaron (stylized as lil aaron), is an American rapper, singer and songwriter from Goshen, Indiana.
+Aaron Jennings Puckett (born May 31, 1994), known professionally as Lil Aaron (stylized as lil aaron), is an American singer, rapper, and songwriter from Goshen, Indiana.
 Merging elements of pop punk and emo with hip hop and pop, he has released five solo EPs, as well as two EPs as a member of the alternative hip hop collective Boyfriendz.
 He has also written songs for artists such as Blackbear, Liam Payne, Hailee Steinfeld, Dev and Kiiara.
 He took part in the writing of Lizzo's 2019 album Cuz I Love You, which won a Grammy Award for Best Urban Contemporary Album.

 Early life

 Puckett grew up in Goshen, Indiana.
+His older brother, Kora Puckett, is also a musician, playing in rock band Narrow Head.
 As a child, his Christian parents didn't allow him to listen to secular music, however he eventually became a fan of secular punk rock and emo bands through websites such as MySpace and PureVolume, without his parents knowing.
 First he discovered groups likes Never Shout Never, Owl City and The Ready Set, before becoming a fan of bands like Hit the Lights and Boys Like Girls.
 Looking back in adulthood, he has stated "I’ve been emo my whole fucking life".
-In middle school and high school, he was the vocalist of a pop punk, that was influenced by Hit the Lights and Metro Station and saw Puckett using overt auto-tune.
+In middle school and high school, he was the vocalist of a pop punk band that was influenced by Hit the Lights and Metro Station and used overt auto-tune.
 As he grew older, Puckett became increasingly interested in the independent hip hop scene that was coalescing on the internet.
 This led to him dropping out of high school and moving to Los Angeles.

 Career

 Puckett began his career as a songwriter, working with artists such as Travis Mills, DRAM, Icona Pop and Kiiara.
 However, he soon wished to perform the tracks he was writing himself, beginning a solo-career in 2016 with the "Damn" produced by Y2K.
 On April 10, he was featured on the Travis Mills song "Trouble".
 On June 23, he released the track Prolly featuring Ilovemakonnen.
 On September 22, he was featured on the Joy song "Birthday".
 For his debut EP Gloing Pain$, he enlisted the members of Polyphia to record the instrumentals.
 Puckett's music first began gaining attention in mid-2017, through songs "Hot Topic" and "Warped Tour" that made references to cornerstones of pop punk and emo culture, namely Hot Topic and Warped Tour, and through sampling bands like Paramore and Panic! at the Disco.
 In late 2017, Puckett formed the group Boyfriendz, with Smrtdeath and Lil Lotus.
 They released their debut self-titled EP in December 2017.
 The EP was recorded in a single night and was released within a week through SoundCloud.
-In 2017, Puckett was featured on the song "Faded" by Kim Petras.
+In 2017, Puckett began working with Dr Luke and signed to his production company Prescription Songs.
+He was later featured on the song "Faded" by Kim Petras.
 A music video was released for the track in January 2018.